stashed/docs/docs/concepts/crds/backupconfiguration.md

 `spec.target` field indicates the target for backup runs.
 This field consists of the following sub-fields:

+- **spec.target.alias :** The alias is used as an identifer of the backed up data in the backend.
+This is particularly useful for `BackupBatch` where multiple targets are backed up into a single repository.

 - **spec.target.ref :** `spec.target.ref` refers to the target of backup.
 You have to specify `apiVersion`, `kind` and `name` of the target.
 Stash will use this information to inject a sidecar to the target or to create a backup job for it.

 - **spec.target.paths :** `spec.target.paths` specifies list of file paths to backup.

+- **spec.target.exclude :** Specifies a list of pattern for the files that should be ignored during backup.
+Stash will not backup the files that matches these patterns.

 - **spec.target.volumeMounts :** `spec.target.volumeMounts` are the list of volumes and their `mountPath`s that contain the target file paths.
 Stash will mount these volumes inside a sidecar container or a backup job.